hamvocke/hamvocke.github.io/_drafts/2015-08-05-pairing-friendly-tmux-conf.md

 ---
 layout: post
-title: Making tmux Pretty and Usable - A Guide to the tmux.conf
+title: Making tmux Pretty and Usable - A Guide to Customizing your tmux.conf
 tags: programming linux terminal
 excerpt: tmux certainly has its flaws when you use its vanilla configuration.
-I'll show you how you can customize tmux so that it better fits your needs and is a little more comfortable to use.
+I'll show you how you can customize tmux so that it fits your needs, is a little more comfortable to use and pretty to look at.
 comments: true
 ---